Competitive balance in the UEFA Champions League group stage: Novel measures show no evidence of decline: Abstract

 \section{Abstract}

+Competitive balance, which refers to the level of control teams have over a sports competition, is a crucial indicator for tournament organisers.
 According to previous studies, competitive balance has significantly declined in the UEFA Champions League group stage over the recent decades.
-Our paper introduces six alternative indices for measuring ex ante and ex post competitive balance in order to explore the robustness of these results.
-The ex ante measures are based on Elo ratings, while the ex post measures compare the group ranking to reasonable benchmarks.
-We find no evidence of any trend in the competitive balance of the UEFA Champions League group stage between the 2003/04 and 2023/24 seasons.
+Our paper introduces alternative indices to investigate this issue.
+Two ex ante measures are based on Elo ratings, and four dynamic concentration indicators compare the final group ranking to reasonable benchmarks.
+Using these indices, we find no evidence of any long-run trend in the competitive balance of the UEFA Champions League group stage between the 2003/04 and 2023/24 seasons.